How to Become A Scholar

 When is the application deadline?

-• Early applications submitted by November 19 will receive semi-finalist decisions regarding interview invitations by January 23 and will receive Scholar selection decisions by March 21.
+Early applications submitted by November 21 will receive Scholar selection decisions by mid March.

-• Regular applications submitted by December 5, will receive semi-finalist decisions regarding interview invitations by January 29 and will receive Scholar selection decisions by April 7.
+Regular applications submitted by December 4 will receive Scholar selection decisions by mid April.

 When do I find out if I am accepted as a Cooperman College Scholar?